macmade/Creatures-Evolution/Ideas.md

   - Combat energy cost also if attack/defense are inactive?
   - Recovery time also if attack/defense are inactive?
   - Settings recovery: parses property list and try to use setValueForKey for each sub-value if decode fails.
+  - Kill window: pause, select genes and kill creatures with these genes.

 Ideas
 =====